 The government regulates the budget and the salaries for the hospitals.
 France spends on average $3,601 per capita.
 Not to mention that these countries have a long life expectancy than those of us who live in the U.S.

-To Americans who are unfamiliar with the healthcare system in the U.S. (the HMO), this system allows healthcare providers to charge premiums for health insurance.
+To Americans who are unfamiliar with the healthcare system in the U.S. (the HMO), this system allows health care providers to charge premiums for health insurance.
 The healthcare provider decides whether or not they should cover your condition.
 And often times, these health insurance providers bail out on their customers.
+Just look at all the websites on the internet for horror stories on health care in Amercia.

 Over the last few years, insurance companies tripled their profit and the U.S. ended up spending $7,290 per capita.
 If we spend twice as much per capita than any other country, why not make universal healthcare a reality?